-A general glossary which is harmonised over all Corridors is available under the following link: https://rne.eu/wp-content/uploads/2022/10/EB-Comments-NS CID Glossary 2022-Working-file_clean-1.xlsx.
+A general glossary which is harmonised over all Corridors is available under the following link: https://rne.eu/wp-content/uploads/NS_CID_Glossary_2023-Working-file_clean-version.xlsx

 1 General Information

 1.1 Introduction

 Rail Freight Corridors were established according to the Regulation (EU) 913/2010 of 22 September 2010 concerning a European rail network for competitive freight (hereinafter: Regulation), which entered into force on 9 November 2010.
 The purpose of the Regulation is to create a competitive European rail network composed of international freight corridors with a high level of performance.
 It addresses topics such as governance, investment planning, capacity allocation, traffic management and quality of service and introduces the concept of Corridor One-Stop-Shops.